Cyber Security Threats in Healthcare

 The Healthcare Cybersecurity Investment Gap

-Unfortunately, cybersecurity threats in healthcare often persist due to insufficient investment.
+Unfortunately, cybersecurity risks in healthcare often persist due to insufficient investment.
 Healthcare organizations allocate only 4-7% of their revenue to healthcare IT security, while other industries, such as finance, spend up to 15%.
 This lack of investment leaves critical systems open to exploitation by a potential attacker.
 Healthcare and cybersecurity must become a higher priority to avoid devastating attacks that impact patient safety and organizational integrity.

 The healthcare industry is a prime target for cybercriminals.
 Personal information and Personal Health Information (PHI) is especially valuable on the black market, fetching about $363, compared to $2 for Personally Identifiable Information (PII).
 Cybercriminals can exploit PHI to steal identities, file fraudulent insurance claims, and even obtain medications under false pretenses.
 This grim reality underscores the urgent need for improved computer-security measures in healthcare.

-Types of Cybersecurity Threats in the Healthcare Industry
+Types of Cybersecurity Threats in Healthcare

 Malware and Operational Disruptions